graphsketcher/GraphSketcher/README.md

 ## Download

-If you aren't interested in building from source and contributed to the project, head over to the [The Releases Page](https://github.com/graphsketcher/GraphSketcher/releases) to download GraphSketcher for Mac.
+If you aren't interested in building from source and contributing to the project, head over to the [The Releases Page](https://github.com/graphsketcher/GraphSketcher/releases) to download GraphSketcher for Mac.

 ## Introduction